+CPU16 CPU Module

+Category Compiler-Fixed

-CPU16 CPU Module Category Compiler-Fixed Function Indexed addressing with instructions calla, mova and bra.
+Function Indexed addressing with instructions calla, mova and bra.

 Description With indexed addressing mode and instructions calla, mova, and bra, it is not possible to reach memory above 64k if the register content is < 64k.

 Example: Assume R5 = FFFEh.
 The instruction calla 0004h(R5) will result in a 20-bit call of address 0002h instead of 10002h.

+- Use different addressing mode to reach memory above 64k. - First use adda [index],[Rx] to calculate address in upper memory and then do a calla [Rx]

+Refer to the table below for compiler-specific fix implementation information.

+IDE/Compiler Version Number Notes IAR Embedded Workbench IAR EW430 v6.30.1 or later TI MSP430 Compiler Tools (Code Composer Studio) Fix not available MSP430 GNU Compiler (MSP430-GCC) Fix not available

+CPU19 CPU Module

+Category Compiler-Fixed

-Workaround - Use different addressing mode to reach memory above 64k. - First use adda [index],[Rx] to calculate address in upper memory and then do a calla [Rx] Refer to the table below for co ompiler-specific fix implementa tion information.
-IDE/Compiler Version Number Notes IAR Embedded Workbench IAR EW430 v6.30.1 or later TI MSP430 Compiler Tools (Code Composer Studio) Fix not available MSP430 GNU Compiler (MSP430- GCC) Fix not available CPU19 CPU Module Category Compiler-Fixed Function CPUOFF modification may result in unintentional register read Description If an instruction that modifies the CPUOFF bit in the Status Register is followed by an instruction with an indirect addressed operand (e.g. MOV @R8, R9, RET, POP, POPM), an unintentional register read operation can occur during the wakeup of the CPU.
+Function CPUOFF modification may result in unintentional register read instruction with an indirect addressed operand (e.g. MOV @R8, R9, RET, POP, POPM), an unintentional register read operation can occur during the wakeup of the CPU.
 If the unintentional read occurs to a read sensitive register (e.g. UCB0RXBUF, TAIV), which changes its value or the value of other registers (IFG's), the bug leads to lost interrupts or wrong register read values.

+DescriptionIf an instruction that modifies the CPUOFF bit in the Status Register is followed by an instruction with an indirect addressed energy (e.g. MOV @RS.
+BO.
+BET.
+DOR.
+BORN

 Workaround Insert a NOP instruction after each CPUOFF instruction.
-OR